-When you’re facing a medical emergency, you’re focused on getting better—the last thing on your mind is how you’re going to pay for it.
+When you’re facing a medical emergency, you’re focused on getting the help you need and improving your health — the last thing on your mind is how you’re going to pay for it.

 When your medical issue is taken care of, the bills start to come.
-Reality then sets in.
+That’s when reality then sets in.

 Thankfully, there are organizations that help pay medical bills if you’ve fallen into this challenging situation.